STT-Seah/Devops/README.md

   When you open up you can see the process that it's on.

   (You can see set up job.
 (Doing Github Action Stuff setting up everything up)

+  Scroll down it will show you it is pulling the code from github superlinter (Pull ghcr.io/github/super-linter:v3.14.5 -this url version can be different from your github account)